24th Annual George Adrouny Lecture

-The Department of Biochemistry and Molecular Biology proudly presents the 22nd Annual George Adrouny Memorial Lectureship on Tuesday, April 23rd at 10:00 a.m.
-This year's lecture is in the Hutchinson Memorial Gallery and Auditorium, 1430 Tulane Avenue.
+The Department of Biochemistry and Molecular Biology will present the 24th Annual George Adrouny Memorial Lectureship on Friday, April 17th, 10:00 a.m.
+This year's lecture will be in the Hutchinson Memorial Gallery and Auditorium, 1430 Tulane Avenue.
+The title of this talk is "Function and dysfunction of p53 tumor suppressor pathway."

 The History of the George Adrouny Memorial Lecture